LibraryCarpentry/lc-marcedit/episodes/06-manipulating-MARC-data-basics.md

 :::::::::::::::::::::::::::::::::::::::::  callout

 ## Find or Find All Search Results Popup Window
-The popup window that has the results or your Find or Find All search will not close automatically.
-You will need to close this window.
+The popup window for the Find Text/Replace Text function and the secondary popup window for your Find All search results  will not close automatically.
+You will need to close these windows when you are done performing your find/replace actions.

 ::::::::::::::::::::::::::::::::::::::::::::::::::